tomgxz/Kraken/REPORT.md

   - Sign-up forms and privacy policy options
   - Integration with social media feeds

-  It's also worth noting that some stakeholders expressed a willingness to help with the implementation of certain features, so it may be beneficial to involve them in the development process.
-Additionally, the website builder should aim to be basic enough for those with minimal technical experience to use, while also providing enough features and customizability for those with more technical experience to make use of.
+  It is also worth noting that some stakeholders expressed a willingness to help with the implementation of certain features, so it may be beneficial to involve them in the development process.
+Additionally, the website builder should be basic enough for those with minimal technical experience to use while also providing enough features and customizability for those with more technical experience.

 <br><br><br><br><br><br>

 ### Research

 #### Existing solution - Squarespace
-  Their template list gives the option to preview the website, with all its functionality on a separate page.
+  Their template list allows previewing the website, with all its functionality on a separate page.
 They allow their users to view it in different sizes as well.

   <img alt="Squarespace research image: template preview" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/research/ResearchSquarespace15.png?raw=true"/>